-Let’s be honest: Your marketing isn’t the only factor affecting a shopper’s decision to buy.
-Our models incorporate both marketing factors (media and distribution) and non-marketing factors (pricing, promotions, weather, seasonality, economic conditions, category trends, regulatory changes and competitive activities) to help you isolate what's really driving consumers' purchase decisions and figure out where you can influence them.
+Let’s be honest: Your marketing campaign isn’t the only factor influencing a consumer’s decision to buy.
+Our models incorporate both controllable factors (like your media, distribution, pricing, promotion and trade) and uncontrollable factors (like weather, economic conditions, competition and category trends) to help you isolate what's really driving purchase decisions and figure out where you can influence a potential buyer.

 Investments in Innovation

-Our consulting teams take a holistic, customized approach to each project.
-This sensitivity to differences in client situations and needs has proved successful across consumer packaged goods (CPG), retail, financial services, technology, telecommunications, pharmaceutical and many other industries.
+Our team of nearly 300 Marketing ROI consultants around the world take a holistic, customized approach to each project.
+This sensitivity to differences in client situations and needs has proved successful across not only consumer packaged goods (CPG) but also retail, financial services, transportation, technology, telecommunications, pharmaceutical and many other non-CPG verticals.
 Seasoned consultants with experience spanning 30 industries and more than 40 countries support our clients.

 View some of our case studies below or contact us to learn more.

 In just the past three years, a leading CPG client experienced marketing ROI growth—up 26% year-over-year—across all categories.

 A leading mobile phone maker maximized sales within four weeks of its new product release, profitably shifting digital pre-launch activity for next year’s planning cycle.